garretthoffman/mlflow-modal/README.md

 * `MODAL_TOKEN_SECRET`
 * `MODAL_WORKSPACE`

 The API is summarized below.
-For full details see the MLflow deployment plugin [Python API] and [command-line interface] documentation.
+For full details, see the MLflow deployment plugin [Python API] and [command-line interface] documentation.

+See https://github.com/garretthoffman/mlflow-modal/tree/main/example for a full example.

 ### Create deployment
 Deploy a model built with MLflow as a Modal webhook with the desired [configuration parameters]; for example, `gpu` or `keep_warm`.
-Currently this plugin only supports the `python_function` flavor of MLflow models that expect a numpy array as input and return a numpy array as output.
-The `python_function` flavor is the default flavor so this is not required to be specified in commands.
+Currently, this plugin only supports the `python_function` flavor of MLflow models that expect a numpy array as input and return a numpy array as output.
+The `python_function` flavor is the default flavor, so this is not required to be specified in commands.

 Model deployments on Modal create a REST API endpoint at `https://<modal workspace>--mlflow-<deployment name>-predict.modal.run`.
 The endpoint accepts POST requests with a body specifying `input` and returns a response with a body specifying `predictions`.
 For example: